TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/README.md

 TODO

-### Installation using Cygwin, Git Bash or similar;
+### Installation using Cygwin, Git Bash or similar:

 #### Known Issues
 * Windows has a hard limit of 260 characters for the filepath.
 This can cause issues with video downloading.
 It is recommended that you make your filepath as short as possible.
 * If you are receiving a permission denied error when attempting to execute python, [this thread](https://stackoverflow.com/questions/56974927/permission-denied-trying-to-run-python-on-windows-10) may be helpful.
-* yt-dlp must be named "yt-dlp.exe".
-This means if you down the x86 version, you will need to rename it or create a symlink.

 #### Required Software
 In order to run these scripts, the following software packages must be installed: